ui-schema/ui-schema/packages/docs/src/content/docs/core-pluginstack.md

 Since `0.4.0-alpha.1`, this function also applies [`memo`](/docs/core-utils#memo--isequal) to the final component.

 > todo: currently omits properties (also the `PluginStack`), which are possible because of the used plugins,
-> this should be optimized to automatically suggest the props of currently applied `widgets.pluginStack` (when possible)
+> this should be optimized to automatically suggest the props of currently applied `widgets.widgetPlugins` (when possible)

 ```typescript jsx
 import React from 'react'